kriyip/challenge/README.md

 ---

 ### Getting Help
-If you have any questions about the challenge or need some help, send an email to **Peter Chen** (chen@dailypennsylvanian.com)
+If you have any questions about the challenge or need some help, send an email to **Raunaq Singh** (singh@dailypennsylvanian.com)

 ---